drift-labs/v2-teacher/source/index.html.md

 localhost:8080/v2/orders
 ```

-### Auction Params
+### Setting optimal order parameters
-The Drift UI uses the Auction params endpoint, to get the recommended parameters for a market order, based on the DLOB.
+The Drift UI uses the Auction params endpoint to get the recommended order parameters for a market order, based on the DLOB.
 This endpoint is accessible [here](https://drift-labs.github.io/v2-teacher/?typescript#get-auctionparams)

 ### TypeScript
 | Parameter   | Description | Optional | Default |